Some of the most common errors we see on Joomla sites involve plugins.

 Option #1.
 Disable via the Joomla Admin

-- Login to your Joomla admin area.
+- Login to your Joomla admin dashboard.

-- Go to Extensions > Plugins.
+- Go to Plugins:

-- Click on the green check mark next to the plugin you want to disable.
+- Click on the green check mark next to the plugin you want to disable:

 Option #2.
 Disable via the file system